All project design elements surpassed!

-The past week has been a surreal experience to say the least.
+This excavation has been a surreal experience to say the least.
 Excavating a German fortified position that withstood the best of what the Allied forces could throw at it in 1917 has certainly evoked a mixture of emotions.
-The team, a mixture of serving and veteran soldiers, battle hardened from more recent conflicts have travelled from far and wide with the aim of telling the story of Bullecourt.
+The team, a mixture of serving and veteran soldiers, battle hardened from more recent conflicts, have travelled from far and wide with the aim of telling the story of Bullecourt.

 Our preliminary findings have already far exceeded what we recovered last year on this site.
 No mean feat I can assure you!
 We have finally found the location of Lt Skinners Mk II Male Tank 796.
 The debris scatter from 796 is quite extensive and has confirmed our initial hypothesis that the tank would have been the subject of an Allied artillery bombardment, more than likely to dislodge enemy troops using it as an observation point.